-An attempt to study the nature of the Earth's crust was undertaken by Russian scientists on the Kola Peninsula (Figure 1.15).
-Beginning in 1970 they were able to drill a borehole to a depth of 12,262 metres by 1989.
+An attempt to drill as deep as possible through the Earth's crust was undertaken by Russian scientists on the Kola Peninsula (Figure 1.15).
+Beginning in 1970 they were able to drill a borehole to a depth of 12 262 metres by 1989.
 The deepest drill hole in Australia only gets to around 3000 metres.
-The Kola borehole reach around one third of the way to the bottom of the continental crust estimated at 35 km thick in that location.
+The Kola borehole only reached around one third of the way to the bottom of the continental crust (estimated at 35 km thick in that location).
 As you can see, we need other techniques such as seismic wave analysis to determine the inner structure of the Earth.